RoboticExplorationLab/RExHopper/docs/ODriveSetup.md

 ```
 odrv0.config.dc_bus_overvoltage_trip_level = 53
 ```

+### Undervoltage Trip Level
-Undervoltage Trip Level: Use the number of cells * 3.6.
+Use the number of cells * 3.6.

 3.3 V is the absolute minimum, but it's better to stop at 3.6 V.
 ```
 odrv0.config.dc_bus_undervoltage_trip_level = 43.2
 ```

+### Max Positive Current
-Max Positive Current: Use the C rating on your batteries divided by the number of ODrives being used.
+Use the C rating on your batteries divided by the number of ODrives being used.
 This is the current on the power supply side, so it's not necessarily going to match the current demanded by the motors.

 With 1.2 Ah pack: